Rules of the Road

 I don’t buy or sell ahead of my investors.

-I don’t buy shares in a stock before I buy it for the Fund or write about it here.
-And I don’t sell shares personally before I sell a stock for the Fund or write about it here.
+I don’t buy shares in a stock before I write about it here.
+And I don’t sell shares personally before I sell a stock before I write about it here.

-Ever.
-There’s nothing wrong with shorting a stock, but being successful at shorting is an art all its own —and one that I don’t think I’ve mastered.
+There’s nothing wrong with shorting a stock, but being successful at shorting is an art all its own—and one that I don’t think I’ve mastered.
 In addition, shorting is a highly emotional issue for many investors and I get more than enough grief as it is, thank you very much, when a purchase goes bad.
+However, I do think that the ability to short bonds, in what is shaping up as a long bear market in bonds, is essential to managing risk and I will use ETFs to short that asset class.
+I also use ETFs that hedge currencies when appropriate.